erautenberg/AdventOfCode2017/README.md

 Notes
 -----
-- All the input files are specifically formatted with a `\n` at the end.
-If you try to run your own input files, make sure they are formatted the same way.
+- Multi-line input files are specifically formatted with a `\n` at the end.
+If you try to run your own input files, make sure they are formatted the same way
 - In most cases, "perfect" input files are expected.
 For example, in Day 2, negative numbers are not expected

 - Day 2